EZTechhelp/Samson-Media-Player/README.md

 - Basically, webnowplaying extension allows sending/receiving websocket commands to/from Spotify.
 For this app, this is used in combination with the PODE module, which creates a websocket server and routing points for receiving and sending commands
 - This also will allow getting data back from Spotify about currently playing items, especially current progress/duration which right now requires a Spotify web API call every second or so.
 This part is not yet implemented in this app but its planned.
 - This is VERY WIP and needs perfecting.
 Updates to Spotify break these changes, though can be quickly re-applied/fixed.
 The goal is to get rid of the requirement of sending web API calls to control a player that is installed locally right in front of your face.
 Lunacy Spotify, lunacy (but yes I get why this is)
-- NOTE: By default, Spotify playback is handled entirely by SpotiShell/API calls.
-Using Spicetify/PODE solution can be enabled under the Settings tab.
-Enabling adds customization's, disabling removes them/sets Spotify back to default
+- NOTE: By default, Spotify playback is handled using the web player (via webview2) and the Spotify Web Playback SDK.
+A Spotify Premium account is required to use these features.
+For free Spotify accounts, the Spicetify/PODE solution can be enabled under the Settings tab.
+Enabling injects the customizations, disabling removes them/sets Spotify back to default

 **[PODE](https://github.com/Badgerati/Pode)**
 - Pode is a Cross-Platform PowerShell web framework for creating REST APIs, Web Sites, and TCP/SMTP servers
 - This is used in combination with Spicetify customization's to allow direct control of the Spotify app using web-socket commands vs web API calls (PODE call are all localhost)
+- Also used for the Oauth capture process for Youtube authentication
 - The 'servers' and routing commands run under their own runspaces, so as not to tie up the app
-- While I'm not aware of any security issues with this, since nothing sensitive (such as account data) is sent, and its confined locally, a full security review/audit of this process isn't complete, nor is the implementation finished.
+- While I'm not aware of any security issues with this, a full security review/audit of this process isn't complete, nor is the implementation finished.
 Just need to preface with that
-- For example, starting playback of specific Spotify track URL is done by sending 'Invoke-RestMethod -Uri "http://127.0.0.1:8974/PLAYURI?$($playback_url)" -UseBasicParsing'.
+- For example, starting playback of specific Spotify track URL (with Spicetify enabled) is done by sending 'Invoke-RestMethod -Uri "http://127.0.0.1:8974/PLAYURI?$($playback_url)" -UseBasicParsing'.
-- NOTE: By default, Spotify playback is handled entirely by SpotiShell/API calls.
-Using Spicetify/PODE solution can be enabled under the Settings tab

 **[BurntToast](https://github.com/Windos/BurntToast)**
 - Module for creating and displaying Toast Notifications on Microsoft Windows 10.